-The wedding cookie table is a phenomena deeply ingrained within the Pittsburgh wedding culture.
+The wedding cookie table tradition is a phenomena deeply ingrained within the Pittsburgh wedding culture.
 Various historical sources state that the origin of the cookie table varies.
 Some sources believe that it originated in Pittsburgh, Pennsylvania, while others argue soulfully that it all began in Youngstown, Ohio.

 What is known is that the cookie table became popular in the industrial era and Great Depression– seen as a response to growing financial uncertainty and an avenue for the rise in cultural expression and growing family ties.